KYC Workbench

 Industry-specific customer creation

-- Real Estate: When creating a property brokering transaction, Verifia prompts you to add both the buyer and the seller as customers, each requiring independent CDD
+- Real Estate: When creating a property brokering transaction, Verifia prompts you to add both the buyer and the seller as customers, each requiring independent CDD (dual-party CDD).
+Property developers selling their own stock only need buyer CDD.

 - Precious Metals: The system checks whether the transaction meets the $10,000 physical currency/virtual asset threshold that triggers your designated service obligations